'Leave it to the track': Police curb Supercar fans' need for speed

 “With the influx of people and traffic, we’re asking motorists to expect some delays and factor extra time into their journeys, and if you’re stopped, expect to be breathalysed,” the statement said.

-Highways management agency New Zealand Transport Agency Waka Kotahi says all non-essential road maintenance will be paused on SH1 and SH5 in the central North Island over the period the period of the motor racing.
+New Zealand Transport Agency Waka Kotahi says all non-essential road maintenance will be paused on SH1 and SH5 in the central North Island over the period of the motor racing.

 Weather forecasts are for cloudy weather on Friday in the Taupo and Hawke’s Bay areas with rain developing late in the day but easing on Saturday south of Napier leaving some rain further north into Sunday.